 Minnesota was my first academic job.
 As I mentioned before, University of Chicago did not offer any rigorous course sequence in general equilibrium theory.
-In Minnesota I took advantage the courses in general equilibrium theory that Hugo Sonnenschein (who at the time worked on the Walrasian Theorem that market demand functions are essentially shapeless) and Leo Hurwicz (who at the time developed single-handedly the new field of mechanism design), Interestingly, University of Chicago did not however had a meaningful course sequence in general equilibrium theory; taught in such a masterful way.
+In Minnesota I took advantage the courses in general equilibrium theory that Hugo Sonnenschein (who at the time worked on the Walrasian Theorem that market demand functions are essentially shapeless) and Leo Hurwicz (who at the time developed single- handedly the new field of mechanism design-important to understand the difficulty of a command economy to achieve economic efficiency, as in a limited sense a market economy can).
+Interestingly, University of Chicago did not however had a meaningful course sequence in general equilibrium theory; taught in such a masterful way.
 Minnesota in those days had a remarkable faculty.
 The mature department leaders were Leo Hurwicz and John Chipman.
 With Anne Krueger (the Deputy Managing Director of the IMF in the years 2001-2006) I have maintained a life long friendship.

 There, in Minnesota, I was also greatly influenced by Tom Sargent and Neil Wallace, who, along with Bob Lucas, developed the most exciting field in macroeconomics at the time, rational-expectations macroeconomics.
-Greg Mankiw describes the transformation of the field of macroeconomics like this: "At the time the three new classical waves were first hitting shore in the 1970s and 1980s, one of their goals was to undermine the old Keynesian macroeconometric models both as a matter of science and as a matter of engineering.
-The field has evolved through the efforts of two types of macroeconomist-those who understand the field as a type of engineering and those who would like it to be more of a science.
-Engineers are, first and foremost, problem-solvers.
+Greg Mankiw describes the transformation of the field of macroeconomics like this: "At the time the three new classical waves were first hitting shore in the 1970s and 1980s, one of their goals was to undermine the old Keynesian macro econometric models both as a matter of science and as a matter of engineering.
+The field has evolved through the efforts of two types of macroeconomist- those who understand the field as a type of engineering and those who would like it to be more of a science.
+Engineers are, primarily, problem- solvers.
 By contrast, the goal of scientists is to understand how the world works."

-In Minnesota, Chris Sims then introduced elements of the new dynamic macro-econometrics into the graduate curriculum.
+In Minnesota, Chris Sims then introduced elements of the new dynamic macro- econometrics into the graduate curriculum.
 Students were extraordinary: Andreu Mas Collel, Rob Townsend, Lars Hansen, John Roberts, Rich Kihlstrom, Salih Neftci, Matt Canzoneri, and more.
-With Andreu, who was a second year graduate student at the time he took my course on growth economics, I wrote a paper on the dynamics of growth in the presence of investment costs of adjustment.
+With Andreu (now the academic director of Europe Research Council), who was a second year graduate student at the time he took my course on growth economics, I wrote a paper on the dynamics of growth in the presence of investment costs of adjustment.
 I continued to have a position in Minnesota for a few years, jointly with becoming a lecturer at the then young Department of Economics at Tel Aviv University in 1970.
 To these days, I still feel nostalgic about the intellectual environment in Minnesota in those days.
 Why did I decide to move to Tel Aviv at this early stage of my academic career?
 Israel was the place that my parents immigrated to at a young age, to start something new, the Kibbutz.
 I grew up in the Kibbutz, a border settlement in which I sharpened my commitment to contribute directly to the country.
 It was therefore a relatively simple decision to return to Israel as a young economist.
 I have never regretted this decision.

 In Tel Aviv in 1973 our daughter, Einat, was born.
-She now has a stable job in one of the Banks in Israel.
-We are happy about the way she matures to be an independent person who aspires to make progress in her career.
+She now has a stable job in one of the banks in Israel.
+We are happy about the way she matures to be an independent person who aspires to make Progress in her career.